 Condition: In Step 003 it was determined that the AE-ID-Stem value to be used for the Registree AE starts with an 'S' character and a specific AE-ID-Stem was provided with the CREATE request of the Registree AE.
-This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform a re-registration using its already assigned AE-ID-Stem:
+This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform initial registration or re-registration using its already assigned AE-ID-Stem:

-Step 005b: The Receiver shall send an UPDATE request for an <AEAnnc> resource to the IN-CSE in order to update the already existing <AEAnnc> resource on the IN-CSE that is associated with the Registree AE.
-The following information shall be sent with that CREATE request:
+Step 005b: The receiver shall determine if an <AEAnnc> resource already exists on the IN-CSE that is associated with the Registree AE.
+The Receiver shall send an UPDATE request for an <AEAnnc> resource to the IN-CSE in order to update the already existing <AEAnnc> resource on the IN-CSE that is associated with the Registree AE in case of re-registration or the Receiver shall send a CREATE request for an <AEAnnc> resource to the IN-CSE in order to create an <AEAnnc> resource on the IN-CSE that is associated with the Registree AE in case of initial registration.
+The following information shall be sent with that UPDATE or CREATE request:

 The To parameter shall contain the SP-relative-Resource-ID format of the Resource ID for the <AEAnnc> resource which shall be constructed from the CSE-ID of the IN-CSE and the AE-ID-Stem that the Registree AE provided.

-From parameter of the UPDATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID or Absolute-CSE-ID followed by
+From parameter of the CREATE or UPDATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID or Absolute-CSE-ID followed by ‘/’ and the AE-ID-Stem value.

-The link attribute of the <AEAnnc> resource shall be updated to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.
+The link attribute of the <AEAnnc> resource shall be set (in case of initial registration) or updated (in case of re-registration) to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.

-The labels attribute of the <AEAnnc> resource shall be updated with the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:'.
+The labels attribute of the <AEAnnc> resource shall be set (in case of initial registration) or updated (in case of re-registration) to the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:' if present.
 If no Security Association was used by the Registree AE, a value of 'None' shall be used for Credential-ID.

-Step 006b: Upon reception of the UPDATE <AEAnnc> request, the IN-CSE shall validate the request and verify whether the values suggested to be updated for the Credential-ID included in the labels attribute - if any - and the CSE-ID of the Registrar CSE included in the From parameter still match with any of the allowed combinations of App-ID attribute and the AE-ID-Stem in the link attributeaccording to the applicable service subscription profile.
+Step 006b: Upon reception of the CREATE or UPDATE <AEAnnc> request, the IN-CSE shall validate the request and verify whether the values suggested to be set or to be updated for the Credential-ID included in the labels attribute - if any - and the CSE-ID of the Registrar CSE included in the From parameter still match with any of the allowed combinations of App-ID attribute and the AE-ID-Stem in the link attributeaccording to the applicable service subscription profile.

-Step 007b: When the validation and verification in Step 006b completed successfully, the IN-CSE shall update the <AEAnnc> resource.
+Step 007b: When the validation and verification in Step 006b completed successfully, the IN-CSE shall create <AEAnnc> resource with an Unstructured-CSE-relative-Resource-ID equal to the value of the provided AE-ID-Stem or update the <AEAnnc> resource in line with the parameters provided in step 005b.